LIJI32/MIP/README.md

 This method of injection ensures the injected code *always* runs in the same flow and in the same thread.

-To make sure all libraries, bundles and user settings and data are accessible from every process the user runs, even under very strict sandboxing, all MIP data is located in /usr/lib/mip.
-User data is located in /usr/lib/mip/user_data/UID, with the correct owner.
+To make sure all libraries, bundles and user settings and data are accessible from every process the user runs, even under very strict sandboxing, all MIP data is located in /Library/Apple/System/Library/Frameworks/mip.
+User data is located in /Library/Apple/System/Library/Frameworks/mip/user_data/UID, with the correct owner.
 A symlink to this folder is created in ~/Library/MIP for each user for convenience, but bundles should use the real path directly.

 ### How The Inject Function Works
 The inject function both lsdinjector.dylib and `inject` use works by modifying the main thread's state to simulate a `call` instruction.

-First, it copies a payload bootstrap code to the process (x86 or x86-64 code, depending on the processes), as well as a pointer to dyld's load address and the path of the dylib to inject.
+First, it copies a payload bootstrap code to the process (On Intel Macs, x86 or x86-64 code, depending on the processes), as well as a pointer to dyld's load address and the path of the dylib to inject.
 Then, it pauses the thread (to ensure atomicity) and modifies its PC/IP, SP and stack contents to simulate a call instruction to the entry function of the payload, and resumes the thread.

 The payload function is a compiled but unlinked C code, so it can't used any external symbols such as dlopen directly.
 It is declared in a way that saves and restores all registers, and does additional calls to save and restore the flags register as well.
 The function uses the dyld pointer provided by the injector to find a pointer to dyld's dlopen function, and then calls it with the provided dylib path.

+## Upgrading Notes

+If you were using an old version on MIP that used `/usr/lib/mip` as its data directory on macOS Mojave or older, upon upgrading to macOS Catalina or newer MIP bundles that linked against `/usr/lib/mip/loader.dylib` will cease functioning.
+They must be recompiled and linked against `/Library/Apple/System/Library/Frameworks/mip/loader.dylib` instead.

+## Rosetta Support

+MIP is currently unable to inject to Intel processes running through Rosetta.
+This will be addressed in a future version.